esraa3/My-Store-App/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.
 ## Project Features:
-our project is a real-world e-commerce website, including a(n):
+our project is a real-world e-commerce website, including a(n): <br />
-•	The shopping cart page shows a total cost for all products in the cart.
+•	The shopping cart page shows a total cost for all products in the cart. <br />
-•	The details page for a product shows a photo of the product, the name, the price, and the description.
+•	The details page for a product shows a photo of the product, the name, the price, and the description. <br />
-•	User can add any product with amounts in the Cart(with a showing alert -product added successfully to   the cart)
+•	User can add any product with amounts in the Cart(with a showing alert -product added successfully to   the cart). <br />
-•	User can go to Cart and modify(amount) or remove (with a showing alert -- product removed from cart) ay product added before.
+•	User can go to Cart and modify(amount) or remove (with a showing alert -- product removed from cart) ay product added before. <br />
-•	In cart page , user will add Users details to complete shopping process.
+•	In cart page , user will add Users details to complete shopping process. <br />
-•	when user submit the order ,  will be direct to the confirmation page after successful checkout.
+•	when user submit the order ,  will be direct to the confirmation page after successful checkout. <br />

 ## Development server